The Truth About Eggs and CholesterolArticle posted in: Diet & Nutrition

 Mix hardboiled eggs with mashed avocado, a little mustard and some paprika, then roll the mixture up in a lettuce leaf for a tasty sandwich that goes light on carbs… not on flavor.

-Scramble up an egg and add it to your veggie stir-fry with two tablespoons of chopped peanuts and some low-sodium soy sauce, then serve over a half cup of cauliflower rice for a delicious meal even the kiddies will love.
+Scramble up an egg and add it to your veggie stir-fry with two tablespoons of chopped peanuts and some low-sodium soy sauce, then serve over a half cup of cauliflower rice for a delicious and healthy meal even the kiddies will love.

 *Note: Cholesterol is still a nutrient of concern for individuals with diabetes.